sivavanga21/DevOps_Documentataion/Terraform/Terraform_Questions.md

 ## you want to create terraform module that can be reused across different projects how can you do that but you need to parameterize the certain value that are specific to each project
     To create reusable Terraform modules, organize your code into separate directories and parameterize the values that change for each project.
 Use input variables for customization.

+## difference between terraform import and terraform data source
+    Terraform import is used to import existing infrastructure into Terraform, while terraform data source is used to retrieve data from external sources.

+    Import: Once a resource is imported, Terraform manages it and can create, update, or destroy it.
+    Data Source: Data sources are used to retrieve data from external sources, such as AWS API or other services, and can be used to populate variables or to create new resources based on the retrieved data.

+## Difference between user_data and provisioner in terraform
+    User data is a script that is run on the instance when it is launched, while provisioner is a way to run scripts or commands on the instance after it has been created.

+    User data is typically used to set up the initial configuration of the instance, such as installing software or configuring services.
+It is run when the instance is launched and is not affected by changes to the Terraform configuration.